How do I discover accounts to follow on Mastodon and the Fediverse?

 Account address on a profile, as seen through the official Mastodon app

-Screenshot of Mastodon web interface with account address highlighted on profile.
+Screenshot of a Mastodon profile viewed through the desktop web interface.
+The account address has been highlighted on the profile.

 Account address on a profile, as seen through the Mastodon web interface